febatech/febatech-full-hands-on-aws-ml-certification-course/README.md

 # febatech-full-hands-on-ml-with-aws-services

-AI/ML Product Launch Road Map
+# AI/ML Product Launch Road Map

-YouTube Channel :
-AWS Partner Network - FEBATECH - Full Hands-On AWS ML/deep learning Free Course

 Description:
 This course is full hands-on simple and crisp one .
 It helps you to prepare certification in AWS Machine Learning–